eMoflon/emoflon-ibex/README.md

     - Right-click on ```GenerateGT.mwe2``` in the first package, ```GenerateTGG.mwe2``` in the second, and ```GenerateIntegrate.mwe2``` in the third.
     - Press ```Run As -> MWE2 Workflow``` respectively.
 1. Set UTF-8 as file encoding for the development workspace (*Window &rarr; Preferences &rarr; General/Workspace*) and manually build all projects by clicking (*Project &rarr; Clean... &rarr; Clean all projects*) to trigger code generation (and get rid of errors).
 Make sure to check *Project &rarr; Build Automatically*.
 1. Set up your runtime and test workspaces by starting a runtime Eclipse workspace from your development workspace:
-	- To start the runtime workspace, do the following steps inside your development workspace: *Run &rarr; Run Configurations...;* double click on *Eclipse Application*, give it a name (e.g. *test-workspace*) and click on *Run*.
+	- To start the runtime workspace, do the following steps *inside* your development workspace: *Run &rarr; Run Configurations...;* double click on *Eclipse Application*, give it a name (e.g., *test-workspace*) and click on *Run*.
+		- Your development Eclipse should now start another Eclipse instance with all eMoflon plug-ins installed.
 	- Inside your runtime workspace:
 		- Check and/or apply the git setting of **step 8** again.
 		- Import this PSF file: